openscad/openscad/testdata/modulecache-tests/README.txt

 o Turn on Automatic Reload and Compile o Open mainusingerror.scad o Verify that you get:
-  - Compiling library '.../error.scad'.
-  - Parser error in line 3: syntax error
+  - ERROR: Parser error in file ".../error.scad", line 3: syntax error
   - WARNING: Failed to compile library '.../error.scad'.
-  - Main file should keep compiling o Verify that the above doesn't repeat
+  - Main file should keep compiling and ECHO the OpenSCAD version o Verify that the above doesn't repeat

 Test 16: Dependency tracking of underlying dependencies